A Guide to Catholic Baptism

 Early Christian Evidence of Infant Baptism

-There is significant evidence in the early Church that children were baptized.
+There is significant evidence in the early Church that children were baptised.

 The Gift of Baptism:-